gioele-scaletta/EZShop-Software-Engineering-Project/Deliverables/GUIPrototype.md

 Version: 0.1

-## Use Case 1 - Authenticate an user
+## Use Case 1 - Authenticate a user

 ![Use Case 1](./images/UC-1.png)

-## Use Case 2/3 - Manage an user
+## Use Case 2/3 - Manage a user

 ![Use Case 2/3](./images/UC-23.png)